gerardpslowey/python_command_line_programmes/README.md

     ######################
-       'python_file.py'
+        'python_file'.py
     ######################

+    - Here you replace 'python_file' with the name of your python file.
-This will allow you to run your own python file as part of the myshell environment.
+    - This will allow you to run your own python file as part of the myshell environment.

 **********************
 Background execution:
 **********************

 A special feature of myshell is the ability to run a programme in the background:

-- If you want to run a file in your shell but you want you want it to run in the background, just simpy place an ampersand '&' symbol at the end of your commannd.
+- If you want to run a file, but you want it to execute in the background, just simpy place an ampersand '&' symbol at the end of your command.
 - myshell will recognise that you want to run the programme in the background and will just return the result of your programme output.

+- Up until this point we where just executing commands in the foreground.
+- Usually when you launch a programme in foreground execution it takes over the terminal, stopping you from doing other work in the meantime.

+- Background execution can be useful for running programmes that take a long time to complete.
+- Basically the programme is pushed to the background and may continue to run as long as the terminal window is open.

 ------------------------------------------------
 10. Executing a set of commands from a batchfile
 ------------------------------------------------
-A batchfile is just a file containing a set of commands you want to execute.
+- A batchfile is just a file containing a set of commands you want to execute.
-The commands you can put into the file must be some of the files in the above document.
+- The commands you can put into the file must be some of the files in the above document.

 Building the batchfile:
     Each line of the batchfile must contain one and only one command.

     E.g.
         echo Hello
         dir
         cd

 You can then save the file with any desired name such as 'batch' or 'commands.txt' The .txt extension is not required, but can be included if you want.